charmparticle/mpd_musicalarm/README.md

 # mpd_musicalarm
-A simple shellscript which serves as a music alarm: it gently fades in a playlist or radio station until the music volume reaches a level you can set in a configuration file.
+A simple shellscript which serves as a music alarm: it gently fades in a radio station or, if it can't connect to any, a local playlist, until the music volume reaches a level you can set in a configuration file.
 It uses mpd, mpc, and ffmpeg.
-Invoke it with cron or anacron or whatever it is the kids are using these days, testing first, of course.
+Invoke it with cron or anacron or whatever it is the kids are using these days.

+As of 03/09/2020, I have added a failsafe script which mpd_musicalarm calls after it terminates, which makes sure the audio output works.
+Naturally, this script was made to work for my specific setup, so I have commented it out of musicalarm, but check it out and see if it works for you.
+You can find your pulseaudio profiles with the command pactl list cards, and use that to create your own failsafe script, based on the one provided here.

 modify $MAXVOL, $MUSICDIR, $WAKEUPSONGS and $WAKEUPRADIO to your needs, by creating a config file in `~/.config/mpd_musicalarm/config` with values set up separated by an equals sign only.
 Consult the example file to make your own.